iossifovlab/snakeobjects/documentation/tutorial.rst

 ``snakeobjects`` and this tutorial are tested and work well on Linux; they don't work on Windows.
 We assume that you will work on a Linux or Mac.
-In addition, we assume that you have a conda or miniconda installed (`Conda Installation
+In addition, we assume that you have conda or miniconda installed (`Conda Installation
 <https://docs.conda.io/projects/conda/en/latest/user-guide/install>`_).
 Everything else needed to follow this tutorial is included in the